pratheeshkumar99/ShakespeareGen/README.md

 The stark difference between the pre-training and post-training outputs illustrates the model’s capability to capture and generate language patterns effectively.
 The initial random output evolves into a structured and stylistically appropriate text, showcasing the power of neural networks in learning from data.

-Training Observations

-The model’s training was limited to 10 epochs due to resource constraints.
-Despite this limitation, the training results were promising, showing a consistent decrease in training and validation losses.
-Further training could potentially enhance the model’s performance, allowing for even more sophisticated language generation.
-This hypothesis is supported by the gradual decrease in loss and the validation loss’s plateau, suggesting that additional training epochs could yield further improvements.

-For a visual representation of the training progress, refer to the attached loss graph which illustrates the changes in training and validation losses across the epochs:

 ### Contributing

 Contributions to ShakespeareGen are welcome.
 Please fork the repository and submit pull requests with your suggested changes.